mykeln/teslaprep/README.md

 7. Be aware the Model 3 does not come with a spare tire.
 8. When your registration arrives, check that it's the correct model listed (AWD/SR+/etc.), as it could affect selling your car in the future, insurance coverage, etc.
 9. Respond to the surveys that Tesla periodically sends.
 This the best way that you can directly impact improvements to the car and company.

+# Appendix
+## Must-Have Accessories
+After a year and a half of Model 3 ownership, here are the accessories I have found to be real upgrades that I haven't taken for granted:
+1. All-weather floor mats [OEM (my recommendation)](https://shop.tesla.com/product/model-3-all-weather-floor-liners), [aftermarket](https://www.amazon.com/3D-MAXpider-B07D9GMYG8?tag=teslaprep-20).
+I keep these in my car year-round.
+It has helped preserve the new car smell, and is easy to keep clean.
+2. Wireless charging pad [OEM](https://shop.tesla.com/product/model-3-wireless-phone-charger), [aftermarket](https://www.amazon.com/TapTes-Horizontally-Vertically-Smartphone-Compatible/dp/B07X2RJ2V4?tag=teslaprep-20).
+I have the aftermarket one installed in mine.
+No issues.
+3. A fast-write [USB stick](https://www.amazon.com/dp/B01CIEBS74?tag=teslaprep-20) for Sentry and dashcam footage.
+I recommend one with a built-in lightning port to easily review footage on your iPhone.
+4. A [vinyl wrap](https://www.abstractocean.com/model-3-center-console-vinyl-wrap/) for the center console.
+The factory console is piano black, which is impossible not to scratch.
+Vinyl wraps are easy to install and (arguably) look better than stock.

 <sup>1</sup> This document is adapted from Will Fealey's UK-based guide on the Model S. It's been Americanized and edited for the Model 3, with many new links and additional resources since Will's was originally written.